Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 If you feel like you have bricked your device, its possible to listen for usb connection sounds if the radio keeps looping and no charging images are displayed this mean the radio is currently it a boot loop.

+From this point it is still possible to unbrick the device with the full image backup that should of been created when starting this guide.